Why Is Smoke Coming From My Exhaust?

-One system – the exhaust – seems to cause more concern than any other.
+The exhaust system seems to cause more concern regularly more than any other.
 Our experts are sometimes faced with the question, “Why is smoke coming from my exhaust?”

-Much like your doctor can determine your health based on your output, our ASE-certified technicians can understand the health of your car based on the color of your exhaust smoke.
+Much like your doctor can determine your health based on your output, our certified technicians can understand the health of your car based on the color of your exhaust smoke.

 So, why is there smoke coming from your car?
 And what does the color of your exhaust smoke mean?
-Our professionals answer these questions, regularly heard at our car shop in Austin.
+Our professionals answer these questions, regularly heard at our automotive shops across the nation.

 There could be several reasons for this, including:

 - Clogged fuel injectors

 - Damaged fuel-pressure regulator